EDUCATION

 G = H - TS

 After we open the valve in Figure 1, hydrogen flows from Tank B into Tank A. The metal hydrides inside the two tanks manifest free energy, enthalpy and entropy changes in ways that appeal to the intuition.
-Pressurized hydrogen gas, indicated on the pressure gauges of the HTT1, clearly has the ability to do work (¦¤G) by moving a piston.
-As hydrogen gas is absorbed or desorbed, the heat of reaction (¡À¦¤H) can be felt by touching the tanks.
-The evolution of a cloud of gas molecules (e.g., the background of this web page) from a crystalline solid represents an obvious increase in disorder (¦¤S).
+Pressurized hydrogen gas, indicated on the pressure gauges of the HTT1, clearly has the potential to do work by moving a piston.
+Gibbs free energy of hydrogen gas is G = RT lnP, where R is the universal gas constant and P is absolute pressure.
+G was greater in Tank B than in Tank A before the valve was opened.
+The transfer of hydrogen from B to A resulted in a reduction of Gibbs free energy, -ΔG.
+The hydrogen flow was spontaneous, like a discharging battery (-Δvoltage).

-As metal hydride B (right side, Fig. 1) desorbs hydrogen gas, Tank B becomes cold to the touch (+¦¤H flows in from the hand).
-Absorption by hydride A (left side, Fig. 1) makes Tank A hot to the touch (-¦¤H flows out to the hand).
+As metal hydride B (right side, Fig. 1) desorbs hydrogen gas, Tank B becomes cold to the touch (+ΔH flows in from the hand).
+Absorption by hydride A (left side, Fig. 1) makes Tank A hot to the touch (-ΔH flows out to the hand).
 This reinforces the notion that the terms in Gibbs' Function are signed quantities.

 These clear qualitative examples of free energy, enthalpy and entropy changes make it easier to move forward into quantitative studies.